rugwizangoga/Todo-list/README.md

 # Todo list

 Todo list is a simple web app that helps to organize your day.
-It simply lists the things that you need to do and allows you to mark them as complete, delete a task or add a new task and you can clean all of the completed tasks if you want.
+It simply lists the things that you need to do and allows you to mark them as complete, delete a task or add a new task and you can even clean all of the completed tasks if you want.

 ## Built With